 Skip to main content

-Add White Border to Image – White Border Maker Free
+Add White Border to Image – Free Online Tool, No Signup

 Fit your whole photo inside a square canvas and fill the rest with white—perfect for Instagram grids, product listings, and profile headers.
 Free, no signup, no watermark.
 Runs in your browser.